Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-07.md

 <!-- .slide: data-background="./Images/header.svg" data-background-repeat="none" data-background-size="40% 40%" data-background-position="center 10%" class="header" -->
-# FEW 2.1 - API challenge steps
+# ACS 3310 - API challenge steps

 Today will be a lab day dedicated to working on the API lib assignment.